CommitHub/CommitHub-Blog/src/pages/blogs/what-the-heck-are-containers/index.md

 I'll brief history of containers, virtualization tools, and container technologies.

 [Nick]
 Right on!
 Getting into the meat and potatoes.
-What is virtual ization and why should I care?
+What is virtualization and why should I care?

 Breaking it down Simple, "What's virtualization?" is a great question.
 The "explain like I'm five" version is that we run smaller, pretend computers on a larger actual computer.
 You might think about it like the difference between a house and and apartment building.
 Both are buildings for people to live in, but apartment buildings have numerous smaller quote unquote "buildings" for people who live in all under the same roof.

 [Ori]
 And that's a great analogy.
 So in apartment buildings people technically live together, but they can lead completely independent lives because they're separated by walls and doors and stuff.
 So additionally, apartments can be more efficient than houses because they can share core resources like electricity, water and trash services.
-An individual apartment may pay more or less for each depending on how much they use.
-But the building manager actually sources low utilities and manages them.
-Tndividual houses have their source and manage each of those things on their own.
-And a great example is like my apartment building.
+An individual apartment may pay more or less for each depending on how much they use, but the building manager actually sources low utilities and manages them.
+The individual houses have their source and manage each of those things on their own and a great example is like my apartment building.
 We don't pay for water, that is sourced by the apartment.
 And then we talked to electrical company and we get our bills sent to us.
 So depending on the place, things are different, but they're still managed by that primary person.

 [Nick]
 So, yeah, I know what you're thinking.
 Uh, cool story, Nick and or Ori.
 Can I have five minutes of my life back?
 No, no, you can't.
 Those minutes belonged to us.